Data Protection Officer Service

 Gemserv can provide full outsourced data protection officer services (oDPO) or support in-house management through the virtual data protection service offering (vDPO).
 As part of this, we will assist or carry out the core functions of the DPO, depending on the needs of the clients.

-Gemserv also offer the flexibility for our Data Protection Officers to be registered in Ireland or in the UK, to safeguard against the effects of Brexit.
+Gemserv also offers the flexibility for our Data Protection Officers to be registered in Ireland or in the UK, to safeguard against the effects of Brexit.

 The oDPO and vDPO services bring the following core benefits to clients: